-Middle School at Arden represents a significant shift in a student’s journey after the years of primary schooling.
+Middle School at Arden represents a significant shift in a student’s journey after the years of junior schooling.
 We stand beside our students as they move towards increased independence, tackle a broader approach to subject matter and are introduced to a wider scope of extracurricular activities.

 A successful transition

 At Arden, transitioning students successfully is one of our highest priorities.
 From day one at Arden we help and encourage our students to transition into confident and capable independent learners.